JamieHeather/IMGTgeneDL/README.md

 # IMGTgeneDL

-## 0.5.0
+## 0.5.1
 ##### Jamie Heather | CCR @ MGH | 2023

-This script provides an alternative way to access TCR and IG genes stored in [IMGT/GENE-DB](http://www.imgt.org/genedb/).
+This tool provides an alternative way to access TCR and IG genes stored in [IMGT/GENE-DB](http://www.imgt.org/genedb/).
 It was mostly built to download human and mouse TCR sequences, so that's what is most tested, but it's readily adaptable to other species and loci.

 ## Usage